ROSE: A Recognition-Oriented Speech Enhancement Framework in Air Traffic Control Using Multi-Objective Learning: Results and Discussions

+In the Voice Bank + DEMAND dataset, the clean speeches were recorded from 30 speakers, 28 of which are used for the training set and 2 for the test set.
+To formulate the noisy speeches in the training set, a total of 10 noise models (2 artificial and 8 from the DEMAND dataset \cite{RN215}) with 4 signal-to-noise-ratio (SNR) levels (0, 5, 10, and 15 dB) are performed on clean speeches (28 speakers) to generate artificial data pairs to support the SE task.
+To generate an independent test set, 5 unseen noise models (all from the DEMAND dataset) with 4 SNR levels (2.5, 7.5, 12.5, and 17.5 dB) are performed to clean speeches (2 speakers) to obtain the noisy test set.
+Finally, the training set and test set are 11572 and 824 speech pairs respectively.
+All samples are clipped to 4 seconds long and audio samples are made available online\footnote[3]{\url{https://github.com/XCYu-0903/ROSE}}.

+For the experimental configurations, the setups of the ROSE are the same as mentioned in Section \ref{sc:Configurations}.
 The experimental results are reported in Table \ref{tab:VCTKresults}.
-Although ROSE does not achieve the best performance on COVL and ROSE, it still outperforms comparative SOTA models in terms of other metrics.
-Inside the MetricGAN (+) methods, due to the PESQ-oriented optimization target involved in the training procedure, the models have achieved cliff-like superiorities on PESQ, while other metrics are inferior.
+Although ROSE does not achieve the best performance on COVL and PESQ, it still achieves optimal performance on CSIG and STOI and sub-optimal performance on CBAK.
+Inside the MetricGAN-related methods, due to the PESQ-oriented optimization target involved in the training procedure, the models have achieved cliff-like superiorities on PESQ, while other metrics are inferior.
 This result shows that the objective-oriented loss function can improve task-oriented feature learning.
-In addition, it can also be found that the traditional method (Wiener) can achieve better performance on the public dataset with artificial noise models, which also supports the research specificities of the ATC speech corpus with real-world noise and speech echo phenomenon.
+In addition, it can also be found that the traditional methods (Wiener and Spec-Sub) can achieve better performance on the public dataset with artificial noise models, which also supports the research specificities of the ATC speech corpus with real-world noise and speech echo phenomenon.